yasathedog123/ASF-GetInventoryPlugin/README.md

 And then use:

 ```
-!getinventory (Bot Name)
+!getinventory
 ```

-() = optional if you send it from the steam chat as command, you will need the **FamilySharing** permission (or higher) in order to be able to use it by using the steam chat
+through the steam chat, You will need the **FamilySharing** permission (or higher) in order to be able to use the command

 ---